 as of the revision date below and was compiled by Steve Ringlee, who is NOT

 a consulting mechanic but only recording secretary.
 The html code is courtesy of Bob Isaac, webmaster of the UK Volvo Owners Club and creator of their excellent site.
 While this public domain

 list may be shared either whole or in part without attribution, it may not be

 sold or rented.

 This site is not affiliated with nor sponsored by AB Volvo, Volvo Car

-Corporation, Volvo Cars of North America, Inc. or Ford Motor Company.
-Volvo is a registered trademark of AB Volvo and Volvo
+Corporation, or Volvo Cars of North America, Inc. Volvo is a registered trademark of AB Volvo and Volvo